Always strong and ever vibrant, yet still healing. One of the oldest, most beautiful cities in the world has been broken.

 Aleppo, like its famous spices, has always been a root of enchantment.
 Today Aleppo is multi-cultural and multi-religious and has always been known for coexisting while resisting a single definition.
 Like you, like us, Aleppo is complex.
 Curious.
 Beautiful and generous to those who take the time to share and respect its space and spirit.

-Who is here? is a complicated question, and conjures another: Who is coming back?
-In the past and still today, most people living in Aleppo are Muslim, but many are Christian too and some Jewish.
+Asking Who is here, is a complicated question, and conjures another: Who is coming back?
+In the past and still today, the majority of the population is Muslim but many are Christian too.
 Culturally, most are Arab.
 But like its history, its culture is rich, woven, varied: there are also Syrian-Armenians, Kurds, Circassians and Assyrians in the city.

 To this day, the history of Aleppo can be retraced simply by walking across the spellbinding fortified city and the architecture that it carries within.
 So let’s begin.